ni/nimble/packages/nimble-components/src/rich-text/specs/mention-hld.md

 To facilitate keyboard interactions, a public method called `keyDownHandler()` is provided in `nimble-rich-text-mention-list-box`.
 This method is invoked in the
 `onKeyDown()` function in the Tiptap configuration, as described in the [configuration on Tiptap](#1-configurations-on-tiptap) section.
-The `keyDownHandler()` method takes the keyboard event as input and performs necessary operations, such as responding to up and down arrow key presses to decrement or increment the selected index value for each option, and handling `Enter` key presses for option selection, and so on.
+The `keyDownHandler()` method takes the keyboard event as input and performs necessary operations, such as responding to up and down arrow key presses to decrement or increment the selected index value for each option, handling the `Enter` key presses for option selection, and so on.

 A click handler is attached to the `nimble-list-box`, and it emits the selected option data to the parent component through a `change` event.